patrykkrajnik/rocket-trip/README.md

 ## Features
 - Five types of different looking rockets
-- Two levels of difficulty
+- Two difficulty levels
+- Separated highest scores for both difficulty levels
-- Steering the rocket by tilting a phone sideways
+- Steering the rocket by tilting a phone sideways and touching a screen

 ## Usage